Chart Color Schemes

 The level of cultural diversity witnessed in Stirling was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Stirling's population showed high cultural diversity, with 26.0% born overseas and 18.7% speaking a language other than English at home.
-Christianity was the predominant religion in Stirling, accounting for 49.9%.
-Hinduism had a higher representation in Stirling at 2.5%, compared to the Australian Capital Territory's 2.0%.
+Stirling's population shows higher cultural diversity, with 26.0% born overseas and 18.7% speaking languages other than English at home.
+Christianity is the predominant religion, at 49.9%.
+Hinduism stands out as overrepresented, at 2.5% compared to 4.8% in Australian Capital Territory.

 Frequently Asked Questions - Diversity